The most amazing Cyber Monday 2018 deals you can still get

 - LG 55-In.
 E8 OLED Smart 4K TV—$2,296.99 on Amazon (Save $200): Typically this high-quality TV is much more expensive than our winner the C8.
 It usually costs $3,000 and has been selling for around $2,500 for the last few months, but right now it's the lowest price we've seen.
 The 65-inch model is also $300 off right now and its lowest price on Amazon.

-- Logitech Harmony Elite Remote Control and Hub—$249.99 on Amazon (Save $100): Keep all your devices in one place with a universal remote.
+- Logitech Harmony Elite Remote Control and Hub—$199.99 on Amazon (Save $150): Keep all your devices in one place with a universal remote.
 This one works with Alexa, has a customizable touchscreen, and can control up to 15 electronics, including Philips Hue smart lights.

 - Samsung NU6900 55-In.
 Smart 4K TV—$397.99 at Best Buy (Save $102): This TV is actually $78 cheaper at Best Buy than the smaller 50-inch version is on Amazon.
 Mind blown.